 Unless otherwise specified, all submission of work should be done via the Learning Management System (LMS) in Adobe PDF format.
 Formats other than PDF will not be accepted.
 Analog creative work (whether it be two- or three-dimensional) must be photodocumented as described above and submitted to your instructor.
-See the LMS page describing How to Submit Work in this Course for submission details and specifications.
+There is a 10% penalty per day of lateness for all assignments.